C-2 or V-22? U.S. Navy faces divergent options for carrier resupply

 An unequal battle is brewing to replace the airplane that has provided U.S. Navy aircraft carriers with their logistics lifeline to the mainland for half a century, a competition that could lead the service to reevaluate fundamentally how it transports high-priority cargo to its battle groups.
 Recapitalization of the Northrop Grumman C-2A Greyhound carrier onboard delivery (COD) fleet will pit a remanufactured C-2 against the Bell Boeing V-22 Osprey tiltrotor, with no other obvious ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Differing Conops Vie For U.S. Navy Delivery Mission".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Differing Conops Vie For U.S. Navy Delivery Mission".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.